Beales (department store)

-Beales is an English department store chain, which currently operates 3 branches, in Peterborough, Poole and Southport.
+Beales was an English department store chain.
 The former flagship store, Beales in Bournemouth, was established as The Fancy Fair by John Elmes Beale in 1881 and was the biggest department store in Dorset.
 The chain expanded through acquiring other department stores and continued to run two stores branded as Palmers in Great Yarmouth and Lowestoft until its closure.

 The company was listed on the London Stock Exchange until its private equity takeover.
 Beales entered administration on 20 January 2020 and finally closed their remaining stores on 18 March 2020.
 It formerly operated 23 branches before entering administration.
 However, a new company, New Start 2020 Limited, reopened the Beales store in Poole in August 2020.
+The new Beales company closed its doors for the final time at the end of May 2025.

 History

-Beales was established in 1881 by John Elmes Beale when he opened a store, initially known as a Fancy Fair and Oriental House, on Old Christchurch Road in Bournemouth, Dorset.
+Beales was established in 1881 by John Elmes Beale when he opened a store, initially known as a Fancy Fair and Oriental House, on Old Christchurch Road in Bournemouth.
 The company was run by the Beale family during the 20th century; Bennett Beale took over from his father, then by his John's grandson Frank.
 Frank Beale trained at Macy's in New York City before returning to lead the company.
 In the 1980s Nigel Beale, grandson of the company's founder, led the company.

-Beales claims to be the first department store in the world to feature a live Father Christmas character, dating back to 1885.
+Beales claimed to be the first department store in the world to feature a live Father Christmas character, dating back to 1885.
 During the Second World War the company's Bournemouth store was bombed on 23 May 1943.

 The company floated on the London Stock Exchange in 1995.
 Whitakers, the Bolton department store opened in 1829 was bought by Beales in 1996, with the name changed to Beales in 2011.